eea/copernicus-insitu-db/docs/guide.rst

     :align: center
     :target: _images/barrier.png

-    *Figure 23.
-An example table from help page*
+    *An example table from help page*

-For Example, in *Figure 23* is one of the tables available on the Help page.
+For Example, in *Figure 22* is one of the tables available on the Help page.
 Under the table title there is a small description of that field’ s purpose.
 In the table there is the name of each value and the description of what that value represents.